"Hello boys and girls and welcome to our show, we have a secret would you like to know....?"

 Our holistic approach allows us to offer a single point of contact for a range of services for carers; thus we are able to offer continuity to carers with complex and evolving needs

-Supports children and young people aged between 5 and 18 who live in the Royal Borough of Kingston upon Thames and whose lives are impacted by the need to care for a family member.
-We are the only organisation in the Borough with a team dedicated to supporting the needs of Young Carers and as such have a wealth of experience and expertise in issues which affect their lives.
+We are the only organisation in the Borough with a team dedicated to supporting the needs of Young Carers (5-18) and as such have a wealth of experience and expertise in issues which affect their lives.